 (Urgent Question): To ask the Home Secretary to make a statement on the crisis of knife crime.

-Mr Speaker, the Home Secretary flew to Brussels last night to participate in the EU Justice and Home Affairs Council, the significance of which at this time I am sure colleagues across the House will recognise.
-He Home Secretary asked me to respond to this urgent question on his behalf.
+The Home Secretary flew to Brussels last night to participate in the EU Justice and Home Affairs Council, the significance of which at this time I am sure colleagues across the House will recognise.
+He asked me to respond to this urgent question on his behalf.

 The senseless killings in recent days, and the too many others before them, have rightly shocked the country.
 Our thoughts and sympathies are with the families of all the victims and everyone affected.
 There is no denying the urgency of this issue.
 Day in, day out, we are acting to end the bloodshed.
 At the start of the week, the Home Secretary came to the House to set out our approach to serious violence.
 He said there was no single solution and that we had to unite and fight on all fronts to stop the slaughter.